Rhetos/AspNetFormsAuth/Readme.md

 ## Installation

-Prerequisites:

-* AspNetFormsAuth cannot be deployed together with the obsolete **SimpleWindowsAuth**.
+To install this package to a Rhetos server, add it to the Rhetos server's *RhetosPackages.config* file and make sure the NuGet package location is listed in the *RhetosPackageSources.config* file.

+* The package ID is "**Rhetos.AspNetFormsAuth**".
+  This package is available at the [NuGet.org](https://www.nuget.org/) online gallery.
+  It can be downloaded or installed directly from there.
+* For more information, see [Installing plugin packages](https://github.com/Rhetos/Rhetos/wiki/Installing-plugin-packages).

-Before or after deploying the AspNetFormsAuth packages, please make the following changes to the web site configuration, in order for forms authentication to work.
+Before or after deploying the AspNetFormsAuth packages, please make the following changes to the web site configuration, in order for the forms authentication to work:

 ### 1. Modify Web.config